cryptomator/docs/source/desktop/adding-vaults.rst

 If you want to add a new vault, you have essentially two options:

-1. If you want to create a vault yourself, choose :ref:```Create New Vault`` <create-a-new-vault>`.
+#.
+If you want to create a vault yourself, choose |CreateVault|_.
-1. If you already have a vault, for example because someone shared a vault with you via a cloud storage service, you can instead choose :ref:```Open Existing Vault`` <open-an-existing-vault>`.
+#.
+If you already have a vault, for example because someone shared a vault with you via a cloud storage service, you can instead choose |OpenVault|_.

 .. image:: ../img/desktop/create-or-open-vault.png
     :alt: Create a new or open an existing vault

+.. |CreateVault| replace:: ``Create New Vault``
+.. _CreateVault: ./adding-vaults.html#create-a-new-vault

+.. |OpenVault| replace:: ``Open Existing Vault``
+.. _OpenVault: ./adding-vaults.html#open-an-existing-vault

 .. _desktop/adding-vaults/create-a-new-vault: